Catalyn45/VBDE/README.md

 # Notes

-The installer is known to work on Fedora and it will probably fail on other distributions because of the package name differences.
-I will add support for other distros in the future.
+The installer is known to work on Fedora and Arch.
+It will probably fail on other distributions because of the package names differences, so if you are using Debian/Ubuntu you kinda need to figure it out yourself.

 # Usage